Central London filmmaker

 The final shots of the completed artwork were filmed with the completed artwork ‘Titan’ placed on a turntable with a black felt dressed set.
 These final artworks shots show how magnificently Bruno’s glass is transformed by the correct lighting.
 This is something Bruno is always keen to ensure when his works are displayed in exhibitions or galleries around the world.

-I worked with the many hours filmed footage in the edit for several weeks.
+I worked with the many hours of filmed footage in the edit for several weeks.
 I spent some time looking at different ways to show as much of the footage as possible without the film becoming too long.
 In the end, I edited it down to the more essential shots which ensure the viewer can stay with each part of the process.
 The fast pace of the edits – generally around 2second / 50frame each – keep the film moving without any music.
 Just using the audio recordings of Bruno’s studio gives the film more atmosphere.
 An occasional visual mix helps some of the transitions.

 Promotional website videos

 Making this film for Bruno gave me a great insight into the care and detail that Bruno’s work demands.
-Working with glass is a complex process which Bruno Romanelli has well and truly mastered.
+Working with glass is a complex process that Bruno Romanelli has well and truly mastered.
 The positive/negative processes and plaster/wax casting stages are more easily understood by actually seeing them take place.
 The Making of Titan is a great example of how video can convey a very complex lengthy process in an interesting and visual way.
 If you would like any help with your video production please get in touch.